-The 2016 MLB season is just around the corner.
+The 2017 MLB regular season will be here before you know it.
 That means it’s time to take a serious look at the future odds.

 The odds to win the World Series is the most talked about future bet leading up to the new season.
 However, it’s not the only one worth paying attention to.